-Welcome to the orthocenter calculator - a tool where you can easily find the orthocenter of any triangle, be it right, obtuse or acute.
+Welcome to the orthocenter calculator – a tool where you can easily find the orthocenter of any triangle, be it right, obtuse, or acute.
 If you're uncertain what the orthocenter of a triangle is, we've prepared a nice explanation, as well as an orthocenter definition.
-Afterward, you can learn how to find the orthocenter with a step by step set of instructions (or you can just use the orthocenter formula, fueled by the trigonometry calculator).
-And, when you've worked your way though all of this, there are some orthocenter properties waiting for you, and some bonus special cases...
+Afterward, you can learn how to find the orthocenter with a step-by-step set of instructions (or you can just use the orthocenter formula, fueled by the trigonometry calculator).
+And, when you've worked your way through all of this, there are some orthocenter properties waiting for you and some bonus special cases...

 What is the orthocenter of a triangle?